syves/xml-parser/xml-parser/README.md

 #-------------------------------------------------------------

 ##TODO:
+1. Figure out how to improve speed so that I can process the entire update file.
+I can process gzipped files on the fly, parse and update db records, but the process is very slow.

 1. Put db setup in a script or host.

 2. Perhaps figure out how to use jdbc getUpdateCount for logging.